 \subsection{Simulation suite}

 All simulations in this manuscript are summarised in Table~\ref{table:TAsetups}.
 For the low density gas every simulation employs the quasi-Lagrangian, standard AMR refinement strategy.
 The runs that exclusively employ this mass-targeted AMR refinement are labelled as either \qLag~or \qLweak~in Table~\ref{table:TAsetups} and throughout this work.
 These two groups of runs employ two different strengths of the stellar feedback: the \qLweak~runs have the fiducial SN feedback specific energy $\varepsilon_\text{SN} = E_\text{SNII} / M_\text{SNII} \sim 10^{50}\, \erg\,\Msun^{-1}$, while the \qLag~runs have a moderately boosted feedback $\varepsilon_\text{SN} \sim 2 \cdot 10^{50}\, \erg\,\Msun^{-1}$.
 The second subset of simulations includes the previously described density threshold, quasi-Eulerian refinement strategy.
 These are labelled \qEul~runs and employ the same feedback strength as the \qLag~runs.
 Depending on their maximal physical spatial resolution reached, $\Dres = X$~pc, runs are named \qLag X, \qLweak X or \qEul X. Our study spans numerical resolutions from 320~pc down to 10~pc.
 We note that the \qEulDiez~simulation is only evolved down to $z \sim 8.5$ due to its expensive computational cost.
+We find the additional computational cost of \qEul~runs to be minor for resolutions below $80~pc$.
+The cost of \qEulVeinte~is approximately double that of \qLagVeinte.
+Finally, evolving \qEulDiez~to $z \sim 9$ has an extreme cost ($\sim4$ times the cost of running the \qLagVeinte~simulation to $z = 2$).
 Consequently, we focus our refinement strategy comparison on the $\Dres = 20\,\pc$ runs: \qLweakVeinte~, \qLagVeinte~and \qEulVeinte.
 Fig.~\ref{fig:PhaseRefine} compares the volume-weighted average cell size across the gas temperature - density phase space for the two different refinement strategies.
 As we will show in Section~\ref{s:Results}, the most important differences for magnetic amplification emerge from \qEulVeinte~resolving a larger fraction of the warm phase with higher resolution than the AMR runs.
 We review the magnetic divergence ($\vec{\nabla} \cdot \vec{B} = 0$) for all our simulations in Appendix~\ref{ap:Divergence}.